TheCodez/dynamic-occupancy-grid-map/README.md

 # DISCLAIMER

 This repository is still WIP and in a pretty early stage.
 Contributions are kindly appreciated :)
+# ROS support is still early work in progress.

 # [WIP] A Random Finite Set Approach for Dynamic Occupancy Grid Maps with Real-Time Application